-NPDES PERMIT NO: PAI132215 In compliance with the provisions of the Clean Water Pennsylvania's Clean Streams Law, as amended , 35 P.S Environmental Protection (DEP) hereby approves covera application submitted by: S. Section 691.1 e et seq., the Pennsylvania Department of APPLICANT(S) (NAME AND ADDRESS): WATERSHED(S Bath Borough Northampton County 215 E Main Street Suite 1 Bath, PA 18014-1597 2-0 to discharge stormwater to surface waters of the Common This approval to discharge is made subject to DEP's Individual Permit for Discharges of Stormwater from Small information provided by the permittee in the IP Application authorization , including all appendices , attachments , by reference as a part of this Approval of NPDES MS4 authorization .
-If there is a conflict between the permi attachments , plans and apply .
-THIS PERMIT SHALL BECOME EFFECTION THIS PERMIT SHALL EXPIRE AT MIDNIC MS45.
-This Authoriz MS45.
-This Authoriz The informatio plans and suppo IP Coverage and it and the IP Ap ation, the more of horization is granted based, in part, on n provided by the person seeking the orting documentation, is incorporated is enforceable as a condition of the oplication, including any appendices, OR UPON TERMINATION OF THIS PERMIT IN WRITIN EXPIRATION DATE FOR COVERAGE UNDER THIS IND AND ACCEPTABLE APPLICATION MUST BE RECEIVED COVERAGE EXPIRATION DATE.
-(SEE ITEM #6 ON PA FURTHER INFORMATION).
-IVIDUAL PERMIT D BY DEP NO LA , AN ADMINISTRATIVELY COMPLETE TER THAN 180 DAYS PRIOR TO THE UTHORIZATION TO DISCHARGE FOR Michael J. Brunamonti, P.E.
+NPDES PERMIT NO: PAI132209

+In compliance with the provisions of the Clean Water Act, 33 U.S.C.
+Sections 1251 et seq. ("the Act") and Pennsylvania's Clean Streams Law, as amended, 35 P.S.
+Section 691.1 et seq., the Pennsylvania Department of Environmental Protection (DEP) hereby approves coverage for an NPDES MS4 Individual Permit pursuant to the application submitted by:

+APPLICANT(S) (NAME AND ADDRESS): WATERSHED(S): Salisbury Township 2900 S Pike Avenue Allentown, PA 18103-7611 2-C to discharge stormwater to surface waters of the Commonwealth.

+This approval to discharge is made subject to DEP's enclosed Authorization to Discharge Under the NPDES Individual Permit for Discharges of Stormwater from Small MS4s.
+This Authorization is granted based, in part, on information provided by the permittee in the IP Application.
+The information provided by the person seeking the authorization, including all appendices, attachments, plans and supporting documentation, is incorporated by reference as a part of this Approval of NPDES MS4 IP Coverage and is enforceable as a condition of the authorization.
+If there is a conflict between the permit and the IP Application, including any appendices, attachments, plans and other supporting documentation, the more environmentally stringent provisions apply.

+THIS PERMIT SHALL BECOME EFFECTIVE ON FEBRUARY 1, 2014

+THIS PERMIT SHALL EXPIRE AT MIDNIGHT ON JANUARY 31, 2019

+OR UPON TERMINATION OF THIS PERMIT IN WRITING BY DEP.
+TO CONTINUE DISCHARGING AFTER THE EXPIRATION DATE FOR COVERAGE UNDER THIS INDIVIDUAL PERMIT, AN ADMINISTRATIVELY COMPLETE AND ACCEPTABLE APPLICATION MUST BE RECEIVED BY DEP NO LATER THAN 180 DAYS PRIOR TO THE COVERAGE EXPIRATION DATE.
+(SEE ITEM #6 ON PAGE 1 OF THE AUTHORIZATION TO DISCHARGE FOR FURTHER INFORMATION).

+DATE PERMIT ISSUED January 21, 2014 ISSUED BY

+Michael J. Brunamonti, P.E.
 Clean Water Program Manager Northeast Regional Office